Chiron1991/websocket-chat/README.md

 2. `cd` into the project.
 3. Install dependencies by running `yarn install`.

+## Configuration
+The default configuration resides at `config/default.json`. websocket-chat uses [config](https://github.com/lorenwest/node-config) to manage configuration.
+Read their wiki to know how to hack into the configuration.

 ## Developing
 1. Make sure your `NODE_ENV` is __not__ `production`.
 2. Start Webpack to build your frontend assets by running `yarn webpack`.